Ukraine foes start troop withdrawal in war-torn east

 He has expressed hope that the meeting, the first at such a high level since 2016, could take place in Paris in November.

-Russia has said it backs a new summit but refused to commit to a timetable.
+“There is a number of disputed positions between Ukraine and Russia which will be hard to agree upon,” Fesenko said.
+Russia has said it backs a new summit but has refused to commit to a timetable.

-"We want to hold the summit as soon as possible, but at the same time we consider this summit has to be well organised to ensure it gets the necessary results," Kremlin spokesman Dmitry Peskov said.

-He added it was "too early to say" whether the meeting could take place this year because "many questions" remained unresolved.

 The long-awaited withdrawal of troops in the conflict-riven Donetsk and Lugansk regions is a precondition for the first face-to-face talks between Russian President Vladimir Putin and his Ukrainian counterpart Volodymyr Zelensky.